 Crater Lake is Oregon’s shimmering blue gem and its only National Park

-Unbelievably in a beautiful State such as Oregon there is only one National Park – Crater Lake.
+Unbelievably in a beautiful State such as Oregon, there is only one National Park – Crater Lake.
 It is very much off the beaten trail – so getting there requires a determined effort.
 We’re lucky enough to have visited on three different occasions – but our regular journeys from our home in Central Oregon to Ashland in Southern Oregon takes us right past its doorstep.
 But it is worth the journey.

 There are a couple of entrances.
-The South Entrance is open all year around and will get you to Park Lodge.
+The South Entrance is open all year round and will get you to Park Lodge.
 The North Entrance is open seasonally as is the 22 miles of road that follows the rim of the crater.

-With so few entrances to the Park you can face some long lines getting in especially during peak times during weekends and holidays.
+With so few entrances to the Park, you can face some long lines getting in especially during peak times during weekends and holidays.
 So, try and avoid these but if you can’t then get there early.

-Some more about Crater Lake ….
+Some more about Crater Lake …

 Crater Lake is a fine example of the power of nature.
-The caldera that now forms the lake is set inside a a mountain called Mount Manzama, a large cone peak like Washington State’s Mount Ranier, which once stood a lofty 12,000 plus feet – which if still here today would make it the tallest mountain in Oregon (Mount Hood is 11,250 feet).
+The caldera that now forms the lake is set inside a mountain called Mount Manzama, a large cone peak like Washington State’s Mount Ranier, which once stood a lofty 12,000 plus feet – which is still here today would make it the tallest mountain in Oregon (Mount Hood is 11,250 feet).

-Around 7000 there was a cataclysmic volcanic event, one of the most powerful experienced in the Cascade range, that blew the top of Mount Manzama.
+Around 7000 there was a cataclysmic volcanic event, one of the most powerful experienced in the Cascade’s range, that blew the top of Mount Manzama.
 This cause an implosion that caused the top mile of the mountain to disappear – reducing the 12,000 feet peak to 8,157 feet (2,486 m).
 This must have been quite disturbing to the Native Americans who were living in the area!
 The ash from the caldera-forming eruption of Mt.
 Mazama spread across a huge area.
 It can be seen today in many parts of the Pacific Northwest, from British Columbia to California, preserved as a white layer in the soil.

 What was left was a crater that slowly filled with water, creating what we now know as Crater Lake.
 At nearly 2000 feet deep Crater Lake is the deepest freshwater body in the US and the second deepest in North America after Great Slave Lake in Canada.
-There are no rivers and streams that feed into the Lake, it all comes from rain and snow melt – resulting in an incredibly pure mass of water.
+There are no rivers and streams that feed into the Lake, it all comes from rain and snowmelt – resulting in an incredibly pure mass of water.

 The island in Crater Lake is a cinder cone called Wizard Island.
 Wizard Island grew within the caldera of Mt.
 Mazama soon after the caldera had formed.

-Things to do ….
+Things to do …

-CRATER LAKE TROLLEY
+2. CRATER LAKE TROLLEY

 There are currently three historically designed trolleys that will operate at Crater Lake each day.
 Each trolley accommodates 25 passengers.
 The tour will entail a two-hour tour around the Rim Drive of the lake with several stops at specific areas of interest and includes a National Park interpreter/guide that will provide information about the unique features of Crater Lake National Park.
 The trolleys are ADA compliant.